 How to Kill Poison Ivy Without Killing My Other Plants?

-Furthermore, you’ll need to ensure that you remove the whole plant (especially the roots) to prevent it from regrowing.
+There’s one strategy that guarantees the success and safety of your other plants, and that’s manually removing poison ivy.
+You’ll need to ensure that you get rid of the whole plant (especially the roots) to prevent it from regrowing.

 Here’s how:

-- First, get all the necessary tools.
-You’ll most likely need a sharp trowel or a high-quality shovel and a pair of garden shears.
+First up, grab all the necessary tools.
+You’ll most likely need a sharp trowel, a high-quality shovel, and a pair of garden shears.

-- Second, ensure that you wear long pants, a long-sleeved shirt, heavy-duty garden gloves, and gumboots.
-Your goal is to completely cover toy skin to avoid any contact with the poison ivy plant.
+Once that’s ready, ensure you wear long pants, a long-sleeved shirt, heavy-duty garden gloves, and gumboots.
+Your goal is to completely cover your skin to avoid any contact with the poison ivy.

-- Third, assess the weather conditions.
-Digging out the poison ivy plant during windy or rainy weather can be dangerous as the urushiol spreads into the air.
+Moving on, you have to assess the weather conditions.
+Digging out poison ivy during windy or rainy weather can be dangerous as the urushiol spreads into the air.

-However, digging up the plant after the rain is ideal as the soil will be soft and easy to dig.
+However, digging up the plant after the rain is ideal as the soil will be soft and easy to displace.

-Warning: do not ever burn poison ivy plants; the flames are toxic if ingested, causing inflammation and dangerous respiratory problems.
+Warning: DO NOT burn poison ivy plants; the flames are toxic if inhaled, causing inflammation and dangerous respiratory problems.

-Note: Although you’re wearing gloves, never use your hands to tear back these leaves of a poison ivy plant because this may disperse the plant’s resin (urushiol) into the air and ultimately affect those in the vicinity.
+Although you’re wearing gloves, never use your hands to tear poison ivy leaves.
+This may disperse the plant’s resin (urushiol) into the air and ultimately affect those in the vicinity.

-- Lastly, wash your clothes and tools immediately after using them.
+Finally, wash your clothes and tools immediately after using them.
 The oily resin can stay active for years if it remains on your clothes.
-So, wash your clothes at least twice to ensure all the urushiol resin is off your clothing.

-Notwithstanding, the chances exist that you may overlook several small poison ivy roots.
-So, you will have to keep an eye out for new growth and remove the new plant as soon as possible.
+Notwithstanding, chances are you may overlook several small poison ivy roots.
+So, you’ll have to keep an eye out for new growth and remove the new plant as soon as possible.

 If you aren’t up for the job (no one can blame you), consider paying the poison ivy removal services to do it for you.